lr42/gentle/roadmap.md

 - [ ] Track when a user is at the screen so I can compute the percentage of time (over the last 'x' hours) that they been in front of the computer.
+- [ ] Send a ntfy notification, so when you are wandering around on your phone you know when your break is done.

 Bugs